 A crouching cat with the rear slightly elevated, sometimes the rear is wiggling back and forth, is getting ready to pounce.
 Often accompanied by stalking movements, this is most often a play posture.
 However, a cat in this posture that is facing forward can indicate a cat on the offensive.
 Facing sideways can indicate a defensive posture – the cat is ready to flee the scene.
 The tell that indicates play is the little ‘butt wiggle’!

 On the back and rolling from side to side is a greeting or a request to play.
-This is a 'come closer' posture.
-Just keep in mind that rubbing his belly, even though the cat is indicating he wants to play, can still lead to grabbing, biting and bunny kicking!
+This is a ‘come closer’ posture.
+Just keep in mind that rubbing his belly, even though the cat is indicating he wants to play, can still lead to grabbing, biting, and bunny kicking!
 Barney loves to do this.
-He rolls around to get someone rub his belly then he grabs hold and starts kicking and biting.
-While he considers it play and has never really hurt anyone, he has gotten a little over-excited and caused a few scratches!
+He rolls around to get someone to rub his belly then he grabs hold and starts kicking and biting.
+While he considers it plays and has never really hurt anyone, he has gotten a little over-excited and caused a few scratches!

 A cat, just sitting or lying in a relaxed position, is usually OK with you coming closer.
-But always be aware that a cat's emotions can change very rapidly.
-A cat can go from 'yes, please pet me' to 'touch me again and I'll scratch your eyes out' in the flick of a tail!
+But always be aware that a cat’s emotions can change very rapidly.
+A cat can go from ‘yes, please pet me’ to ‘touch me again and I’ll scratch your eyes out in the flick of a tail!

 Remember, when interpreting cat body language, it is important to look at the whole picture including actions and vocalizations.
+(See Cat Sounds)

-Observe your cats behaviors.
+Observe your cat’s behaviors.
 Watch them as they interact with each other, with people, and when by themselves.
 Look at their facial expression.
 Do they look happy and playful or do they seem upset?

-Cat body language, indeed,cat communication itself, can be quite complex but by watching what they do and when they do it, you will be able to tell quickly if trouble is brewing or if your cats are just brewing up a game to play!
+Cat body language, indeed, cat communication itself, can be quite complex but by watching what they do and when they do it, you will be able to tell quickly if trouble is brewing or if your cats are just brewing up a game to play!